Naidu was creating law and order situation : AP DGP on Naidu's preventive detention

-Amaravati (Andhra Pradesh) [India], Sept 11 (ANI) Andhra Pradesh Director General of Police (DGP) D G Sawang on Wedbesd said that former Chief Mnister N Chandrababu Naidu was taken into preventive custody as he was creating tensions and disturbing law and order.
+Amaravati (Andhra Pradesh) [India], Sept 11 (ANI) Andhra Pradesh Director General of Police (DGP) D G Sawang on Wednesday said that former Chief Minister N Chandrababu Naidu was taken into preventive custody as he was creating tensions and disturbing law and order.

 "N Chandrababu Naidu was taken into preventive custody as his actions were increasing tensions and creating disturbances to law and order in Palnadu, Guntur.
 Police didn't take him into preventive custody for fighting against the policies of state government," he said.